open-contracting/extension_registry/README.md

   *  Category - one value, a string.
   *  Core - a boolean value, "true" or "false".

-(Currently RepositoryURL only supports GitHub.
-If you want to use GitLab, Bitbucket or another alternative that should be fine but you need to open an issue first as some minor work to support that will be needed.)

 ## Maintenance

 Install dependencies: